Testing Small Set Expansion in General Graphs: Introduction

 \subsection{Organization of the paper}

 The rest of the paper is organized as follows.
-In Section~\ref{sec:prelim} we give some basic definitions and introduce some tools for our analysis.
-Then we present a two-sided tester for $d$-regular graphs in Section~\ref{sec:reg}.
-In Section~\ref{sec:twoside}, we introduce the non-uniform replacement product, describe the two-sided error tester for general graphs and prove Theorem~\ref{thm:twoside}.
-The one-sided error tester and its analysis are given in Section~\ref{sec:oneside}.
+In Section~\ref{sec:prelim} we give some basic definitions and introduce the tools for our analysis.
+Then we introduce the non-uniform replacement product and show its property in Section~\ref{sec:product}.
+In Section~\ref{sec:tester}, we give all our testers and prove the performance of these testers.
+Finally, we give a short conclusion in Section~\ref{sec:conclusion}.